Arihant25/beginner-python-projects/README.md

 - simple-blog - A simple blog app using Flask
 - upgraded-blog - A stylized version of the simple-blog using Bootstrap
 - top_secret - A Flask app with Bootstrap and WTForms
+- library - A book management web app using Flask and SQLAlchemy